Memorable Manitobans: Árni Eggertsson (1873-1942)

 Born at Frodhus, Iceland on 8 May 1873, son of Eggert Jonsson and Sigridur Jonsdottir, he came to Winnipeg as a boy, in 1887.
 He was educated at public schools and put himself through business college by working as a bellboy in the Queen’s Hotel.
 He then became a bookkeeper for the Wilson Furniture Company.
 He later worked as an accountant for the Robert Leckie Company and the De Laval Separator.
 He was Vice-President of the National Security Company, and a Director of the Winnipeg Fire Insurance Company and the Icelandic Steamship Company.
 A staunch supporter of progress in his homeland, he played at pivitol role in the founding and management of the Steamship Company iof Iceland (Eimskipafélag Íslands).

 On 5 April 1895, he married Oddny J. Oddson (?-?) of Winnipeg.
 They had four sons and two daughters.
 He later married a second time, to Thorey Sigurdardottir (?-?), and had a second family.
 He served as a Winnipeg City Alderman from 1907 to 1908, a member of the Parks Board in 1908, the Exhibition Board in 1908, and the Winnipeg General Hospital board in 1907.
 He was President of the Icelandic Liberal Association, general executive of the Liberal Association (1910) and Chairman of the City Power Committee in 1908.
-He was a candidate for Winnipeg in the 1922 provincial general election.
+He was a candidate in the May 1913 provincial by-election and 1922 provincial general election.
 He was a member of the Canadian Club of Winnipeg.
 He enjoyed gymnastic sports.
 Liberal.
 Lutheran.
 In 1934, he lived at 120 Emily Street, Winnipeg.

 He died at Winnipeg on 12 February 1942.